-A. Yes.
-Consistent with the IIP regulations, the Company proposes to limit each base rate roll-in to a minimum investment level of 10 percent of the total program investment.
-The program investment is defined as all capital expenditures as defined previously in my testimony excluding AFUDC.
-As a result, based on the proposed capital expenditure forecast, the first base rate roll-in filing will not occur until December 31, 2019 for rates effective June 1, 2020.
+11 A. Yes.
+Consistent with the IIP regulations, the Company proposes to limit each base rate 12 roll-in to a minimum investment level of 10 percent of the accelerated recovery investment.
+13 The accelerated recovery investment is defined as all capital expenditures excluding Stipulated 14 Base as defined above and AFUDC.
+As a result, based on the proposed capital expenditure 15 forecast, the first base rate roll-in filing is not anticipated to occur until 16 June 30, 2022 for rates effective December 1, 2022.

-Q. Is there any other proposed limit that could impact the amount of investment to be included in a rate base roll-in?
+1 Q. Is there any other proposed limit that could impact the amount of investment to 2 be included in a rate base roll-in?

-A. Yes, the Company is also proposing to limit the amount of investment to be includedin the rate base roll-in by an earnings test.
+A. Yes, the Company is also proposing to limit the amount of investment to be included in the rate base roll-in by an earnings test.
 If the Company exceeds the allowed ROE from its last base rate case by fifty (50) basis points or more for the most recent twelve (12) month period, the pending base rate roll-in shall not be allowed for the applicable filing period.

-Q. How does the Company propose to calculate this earnings test?
+7 Q. How does the Company propose to calculate this earnings test?

-A. Per the proposed IIP regulations, the earnings test shall be determined based on the actual net income of the Company for the most recent twelve (12) month period divided by the average of the beginning and ending common equity balances for the corresponding period.
+8 A. Per the proposed IIP regulations, the earnings test shall be determined based on the 9 actual net income of the Company for the most recent twelve (12) month period divided by the 10 average of the beginning and ending common equity balances for the corresponding period.

-8 Q. What is the corresponding period for the earnings test?
+11 Q. What is the corresponding period for the earnings test?

-9 A. The Company will utilize the 12 month period corresponding to the latest available 10 SEC quarterly/annual filing.
-In the same manner as capital expenditures, the Company will 11 provide 9 months of actual data and 3 months of forecast data at the time of its initial filing.
-12 The 3 months of forecasted data will be updated with actual information at the same time the 13 Company updates investment for actuals per the schedule above.
+A. The Company will utilize the 12 month period corresponding to the latest available SEC quarterly/annual filing.
+In the same manner as capital expenditures, the Company will provide 9 months of actual data and 3 months of forecast data at the time of its initial filing.
+The 3 months of forecasted data will be updated with actual information at the same time the Company updates investment for actuals per the schedule above, or as soon as the SEC quarterly/annual filing data is publically available.

-14 Q. How does the Company propose to calculate the earnings test?
+18 Q. How does the Company propose to calculate common equity?